Skip to main content

 The results

-• Helped establish user research as a core practice within the program
+• Established user research as a core practice within the CHART program, embedding user-centered design methods into CMMI’s approach to data strategy

 Let’s deliver together.